chris1111/HP-Probook-EliteBook-Package-Creator/README.md

 ### How its work:
 - The source is included in an image.dmg
-- The package is created by PackageMaker and its .pmdoc file included in the source
+- The package is created by pkgbuild
 - There is also a Create-Install-Media source folder to create the macOS installation tool
-- The Package (Option A) can be created on a mac using the APFS file system or HFS+J, I fix Packagemaker so that it works as expected in both file system.
-[Credit: packagesdev for the Fix](https://github.com/packagesdev/goldin/blob/1b82322022abc4b43c4e10379614501e1c0d67b0/main.c#L661)